freak2geek/continuous-training/README.md

 - Attend conferences, talks, read books and learn new stuff over Internet develop a prolearner aptitude.

-- Knowledge acquisition is better accomplished in several iterations, not only by reading but also writing and mapping the information.
+- Knowledge acquisition is better accomplished in several iterations, not only by reading or watching but also writing and mapping the information.

 - Delegate every content on the mind is ineffective.
 Delegate every content on paper is prone to get lost.
 Delegate every content in the cloud improves durability, availability and revision.